 Identify and catch useful flows, which can be reinvested for a higher yield or increased biodiversity.

 Water is an example of a useful flow.
-Harvesting rainwater in the landscape reduces the need to irrigate, while at the same time, improving the health of the soil.
+Harvesting rainwater in the landscape reduces the need to irrigate while, at the same time, improving the health of the soil.

-However, which strategies help you work with rainwater are specific to the site, and depend on amount of rainfall, type of soil, slope, and more.
-The permaculture design process helps you choose suitable strategies to match your needs and conditions.
+However, which strategies help you work with rainwater are specific to the site, and depend on the amount of rainfall, soil type, slope, and more.

 Here’s how rainwater harvesting transformed my front yard garden.